-Service Area : ENVIRONMENT, DEVELOP Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 City Infrastructure Total 218 237 Transport Transport Strategy & Projects - Development and co-ordination of Transport policy; development and delivery of major Transport projects; assessment of transport implications for major development proposals; management of transport model; monitoring of LTP & Grants capital programme.
+Service Area: ENVIRONMENT, DEVELOP PMENT & H OUSING Service (including brief description) Gross Budget £'000 Net Budget £'000 Total Establishment FTE Description of Saving Opportunity Impact on Outcomes / Priorities Equalities Impact Assessment Savings identified 2014/15 £'000 Full Year effect of 2014/15 savings £'000 City Infrastructure Total 218 237 Transport Transport Strategy & Projects - Development and co-ordination of Transport policy; development and delivery of major Transport projects; assessment of transport implications for major development proposals; management of transport model; monitoring of LTP & Grants capital programme.
 225 166 7.6 Service redesign and deletion of expenditure on Consultants.
 Reduction in administration and team support costs including training and reduced maintenance of the transport model.
 Increases pressure on providing transport and highway assessments and treatment of planning and development control applications.
 Not needed 10 20 Highway Enforcement Team - Licence and control placements on the highway including A-boards, skips, scaffolds, cafe placements, builders' materials.
 Investigate and remove abandoned vehicles and bicycles.
 Deal with 2,000 reports per year of other highway obstructions.
 Fees charged cover costs.
 315 -8 8.2 Review of Highways fees & charges including some above inflation increases.
 Highway licensing fees have been increased above inflation for the last 2 years.
 Further increases above inflation should be possible where this is in line with adjacent LA's and National Average rates, others could be kept at inflationary increase only.
 Not needed 20 20 Traffic Management & Road Safety 568 488 7.0 Reduce funding contribution to Sussex Safer Roads Partnership (SSRP).
 No specific identifiable impact.
 Not needed 20 20 Parking - On Street On-street pay & display, pay-by-phone, permits, enforcement, penalty charge notices, penalty processing and appeals, customer services 6,978 -12,147 36.0 Introduction of pay by phone means the replacement programme for pay and display machines can be reduced which delivers a saving in financing costs.
-This will also lead to a reduction in administration and maintenance costs EIA No. 23 195 195
+This will also lead to a reduction in administration and maintenance costs Pay by phone will improve service for residents and visitors.
+However there will be fewer opportunities for motorists to pay for parking with cash.
+EIA No. 23 195 195